gravitational/teleport/rfd/0080-yubikey-piv.md

 ## What

 We will integrate PIV smart card support so that PIV-compatible hardware keys, like the Yubikey Series 5 cards, can be used to securely generate secrets.
 These secrets never exist outside of the hardware key, and require PIN/Touch to be accessed for cryptographic operations.
-We will also make it possbile for Teleport admins to enforce PIN and touch policies for their users
+We will also make it possible for Teleport admins to enforce PIN and touch policies for their users

 ## Why